whalelephant/CertX/muggleAuth/readme.md

 - revoke any proofs (perhaps Alice's vaccine is not effective with new variant)
 - recall (i.e. if there is an outbreak at the restaurant, authorities may want to notify Alice)

+### Vac CLI

+_A hackathon version of the credential wallet interface:_

+To provide user with a simple interface, when user wants to send a verifiable credential, the CLI automatically creates and stores a new keypair, simulating the creation of a new `did`.
+This new unique did is then used as the subject of the claim, i.e. what the verifier sees.

 ### Vac Types

 ```sh